 - You don’t own your domain name.
 You only rent it.

-The chances of this happening are very slim, and I don’t want you to worry about it, just be aware.
+Let me just say this to put your mind at ease – the chances of this happening are very slim, and I don’t want you to worry about it, just be aware.

 Let’s dig a little deeper into what all this really means.